-In the meantime, Meriwether Lewis continued his military career and was soon serving as President Thomas Jefferson’s private secretary.
+In the meantime, Meriwether Lewis continued his military career and served as President Thomas Jefferson’s private secretary.
 In mid-1803, after Congress had approved a wilderness expedition that had been a pet project of Lewis’s since 1792, William received Lewis’s invitation to co-captain the expedition.
 Clark eagerly accepted, bringing along his childhood friend and slave, York.
-Although Lewis and Clark believed they would share the Expedition captaincy, word that Clark would remain a lieutenant arrived shortly before they departed St. Louis, Missouri.
+Although Lewis and Clark believed they would share the Expedition captaincy, the word that Clark would remain a lieutenant arrived shortly before they departed St. Louis, Missouri.
 The men of the Expedition, called the Corps of Discovery, having spent a winter addressing “Captain Clark,” were not told of the difference between their two leaders.

 William Clark also left his mark along the Trail.
 On July 25, 1806, Clark scratched his signature into a sandstone formation along the Yellowstone River in Montana.
 Recording the event in his journal, Clark noted that “this rock I ascended … had a most extensive view in every direction…I marked my name and the day of the month and year.”
 He called the formation Pompey’s Tower, using a nickname Clark had bestowed on Sacagawea’s son Jean Baptiste, or Pomp.
-The etched signature can still be seen at the site, now called Pompeys Pillar, near Billings, Montana.
+The etched signature is still seen at the site, now called Pompeys Pillar, near Billings, Montana.
 Clark’s signature is believed to be the only remaining on-site physical evidence of the expedition.

-Having crossed a continent, Clark returned to St. Louis to build a successful and varied life of family and work.
+Having crossed a continent, Clark returned to St. Louis to build a successful and varied family and work life.
 For his success in the expedition, President Jefferson awarded him 1,600 acres and made him a brigadier general of militia for the Louisiana Territory and superintendent of Indian affairs.
 In addition to fathering seven children, William Clark temporarily cared for Sacagawea’s son, Jean Baptiste.
 After Lewis’s death, Clark completed the Expedition work by helping to prepare the journals for publication.
 Clark’s fair diplomatic relations with American Indians during his years as brigadier general of the militia and Superintendent of Indian Affairs helped him obtain the governorship of Missouri Territory, which he held from 1813 to 1832.
 Clark died of natural causes in St. Louis on September 1, 1838, and is buried in the Bellefontaine Cemetery in St. Louis.